 It's loaded with fruits, veggies, whole grains, healthy fats, beans, and fish.
 These foods have natural chemicals that help keep your inflammation in check.

-To change things up, add some turmeric or ginger.
-These spices aren't part of the Mediterranean diet, but they naturally lower inflammation.
+To change things up, add spices like turmeric and ginger.
+These spices aren't part of the Mediterranean diet, but studies show they naturally lower inflammation.
 If you take blood thinners, talk to you doctor first, since turmeric can prevent blood from clotting.

 Red wine is a classic part of this eating plan, but check with your doctor to see if it's OK for you.
-If you take methotrexate, you should avoid alcohol because of the chance of liver damage.
+If you take methotrexate, you should avoid alcohol because it increases the chance of liver damage.

 Should You Go Gluten-Free?